Jaim-e/myFlix-client/README.md

 ## Essential Views and Features

 Main view
-- Return a list of ALL movies to the user
+- Return a list of ALL movies to the user (each listed item with an image, title, and description)
 - Sorting and filtering
 - Ability to select a movie for more details